brunomaga/brunomaga.github.io/_posts/2023-08-30-GPT-lite-DeepSpeed-pipeline.md

 tags: [machinelearning]
 ---

-This post follows from the previous post [Distributed training of a GPT model using DeepSpeed]({{ site.baseurl }}{% post_url 2023-08-18-GPT-lite-data-parallelism %}), where we implemented Data Parallelism on a GPT model.
+This post follows from the previous post where we parallelize [GPT model using Data parallelism]({{ site.baseurl }}{% post_url 2023-08-18-GPT-lite-data-parallelism %}), where we implemented Data Parallelism on a GPT model.
 Model Parallelism is only one dimension on the **3D parallelism** of ML models, via Data, Pipeline and Tensors/Models parallelism.
 In this post we will discuss and implement pipeline parallelism.

 {: style="text-align:center; font-size: small;"}
 <img width="55%" height="55%" src="/assets/GPT-lite-distributed/GPT_3D_parallelism_2.png"/>